 ’Really,’ said Patrick, pulling pieces of leaves from his fur, ‘I never would have guessed.’

 ’Owww,’ said Grigs faintly, lying on his back with his paws in the air.
-‘Have we stopped?’
+‘Owww….Have we stopped?’

 Patrick was already scampering up the path.
-‘Come on, leave the car under the hedge let’s get in before someone sees us.’
-As they followed him in, he leant back with a sigh and closed the door firmly behind them.
-‘Thank goodness we’re back.’
+‘Come on, leave the car under the hedge for now, let’s get in before someone sees us.’
+As they ran through the door, he leant back with a sigh and closed it firmly behind them.
+‘Thank goodness we’re back.
+Thats quite enough adventure for a while.’
 On the mat was a small white envelope and leaning down he picked it up.
 ‘Someone’s written to me.’

 ‘What does it say,’ asked Abigail again.